specialunderwear/django-easymode/docs/xslt/index.md

 Why Xslt?
 ---------

-Xslt is a functional programming language, specifically designed to be used to transform one type of xml into another.
+Xslt is a functional programming language, specifically designed to transform one type of xml into another.
 So if we can reduce django's template rendering process to transforming one type of xml to another, xslt would be a dead on match for the job.

 In fact we can.
-Easymode comes with a couple of serializers.
-These serializers differ from the normal django serializers, in that they treat a foreign key relation as a child parent relation.
-So while django's standard serializers output is flat xml, easymode's serializers output hierarchical xml.
+Easymode comes with a special xml serializer.
+This serializer differs from the normal django serializers, in that it treats a foreign key relation as a child parent relation.
+So while django's standard serializers output is flat xml, easymode's serializer outputs hierarchical xml.

 Relations must be organized as a DAG
 ------------------------------------